susanev/p5js-workshops/1-day-workshop/readme.md

 ### Volunteer Tips
 * Let the student lead the project
-* Regularly encourage the student to consult the reference
+* Regularly encourage students to consult the reference
 * It is important that you do not focus on getting the students to code the "right way", or in the most efficient way unless they ask for this kind of support; this workshop is about them exploring with code

 ## Workshop structure